Get weekly tips, recipes, and my Herbal Jumpstart e-course! Sign up for free today.

 Eclectic herbalists used Echinacea for many other types of infections, including syphilis, chronic leg ulcers, gonorrhea, rabid dog bites and septicemia.3

-In addition to rattlesnakes, Eclectic physicians also used Echinacea for spider bites, wasp bites, bee stings, and scorpion stings.6
+In addition to rattlesnakes, Eclectic physicians also used Echinacea for spider bites, wasp bites, bee stings, and scorpion stings, some of which can contain the flesh-dissolving enzyme hyaluronidase.6

-Today Echinacea is one of the most popular herbs in mainstream culture.
-It is especially known and used for warding off a cold or flu, which is a more recent application of this herb.
-Many studies have been done regarding Echinacea and upper respiratory infections and there are mixed results.
-A look at the negative results often indicates a problem with the design of the study such as incorrect dosage or incorrect frequency of dosage.
+Today Echinacea is one of the most popular herbs.
+It is especially known and used for warding off colds or the flu, which is a more recent application of this herb.

 Another recent study showed that a patent formula of Echinacea purpurea